awurth/Slim3/README.md

-# Slim-base - Slim 3 skeleton
+# Slim base - A Slim 3 skeleton
 > This is a skeleton for Slim PHP micro-framework to get started quickly

 ## Features